urbanairship/ruby-library/docs/automation.rst

 parameter to true.

-Conditions are combined into a condition set using ``UA.or`` or ``UA.and`` and are made up of 1-20 conditions. `Or conditions` and `and conditions` cannot be combined.
+Conditions are combined into a condition set using ``UA.or`` or ``UA.and`` and are made up of 1-20 conditions.
+A condition set can only have an `Or condition` or an `and condition`;
+it cannot contain both.

 .. code-block:: ruby